 ★★★½ review by Lawrence Garcia on Letterboxd

 MUBI interview with the director, Theo Anthony.
 (Introduction excerpted below.
 Apologies for the copious parentheticals—and yes, I realize that this is also a parenthetical.
 Really need to tone that down.)
 It's possible that I'm overselling this slightly, especially since part of my excitement has to do with how closely my views on documentary filmmaking align with Anthony's, which comes through in the film, and is confirmed in the interview.
 But it's just such a pleasure to be consistently surprised by such an inventive and playful vision (nicely illustrated by the diverse range of images in that above-linked piece), particularly one that I had close to zero expectations for.
-(It premiered at Locarno, a festival whose sensibility, viz.
-88:88, I don't usually align with.)
-It's an excellent debut; seek it out if/when you can.
+An excellent debut, by any standard; seek it out if/when you can.

 "Since its premiere at this year’s Locarno Film Festival, Theo Anthony's Rat Film (not to be confused with Morgan Spurlock’s Rats)—ostensibly a documentary on Baltimore’s rat problem—seems to have burrowed under the radar, not surfacing till its recent showing at the 35th Vancouver International Film Festival.
 Though its subject may seem like strange material for an excellent documentary, let alone a striking debut, the film shatters those expectations within seconds of its opening—voiceover about the origins of the universe (“Before the world became the world, it was an egg…”) accompanied by shots of a racetrack; a (common) Norway rat trying to jump out of a trash can, then a smash cut to the title—and over the course of its 82 minutes, Rat Film becomes one of the most inventive and consistently surprising features of the year."